 In my last post, I reviewed the three screening systems for blunt carotid and vertebral artery injury (BCVI).
 Today, we’ll look at grading them.

-Only 10 years ago, it was a major production to identify BCVI.
-CT angiography was still in its early days, and scanner resolution and radiologist experience were major issues that impacted accuracy.
+Just ten years ago, it was a major production to identify BCVI.
+Then, CT angiography was still in its early days, and scanner resolution and radiologist experience were significant issues that impacted accuracy.

-We’ve come a long way in a relatively short period of time, and current day scanners now have more than adequate resolution.
+We’ve come a long way in a relatively short period of time, and current-day scanners now have more than adequate resolution.
 It’s also more common to have a radiologist with special skills reading these studies, the neuroradiologist.
 For these reasons, CT angiography has become the standard for diagnosis.
 It is also the most cost-effective.
-Only in very rare cases do we need to obtain a conventional contrast angiogram.
+Only in sporadic cases do we need to obtain a conventional contrast angiogram.

 Once the study has been obtained, it’s time to identify and classify the injury.
 The Denver group is also responsible for bringing us the grading system for BCVI.
 See the diagram below.

 Here are the details:

 Grade I: A mild intimal irregularity is seen.
 Note the abnormally narrowed area, representing a minor intimal injury, possibly with a small amount of clot.